endlos99/xdt99/doc/MANUAL.md

 is equivalent to the conventional assembly statement sequence

     SPRITE  BYTE >18,>3C,>7E,>FF,>FF,>7E,>3C,>18

+The extended `AORG` directive allows for an optional second argument that specifies the memory bank for the following code segment.

+    * ASBANK.A99
+          AORG >6000,0
+    FUNC1 CLR R0
+          ...
+          AORG >6000,1
+    FUNC2 LI  R1,>1234
+          ...

+Generating binary files with the `-b` command stores banked segments in separate files, e.g.,

+    $ xas99.py -b asbank.a99
+    $ ls
+    asbank.a99  asbank_6000_b0.bin  asbank_6000_b1.bin

+`xas99` warns about illegal cross-bank accesses, but it cannot guarantee that the correct bank is always active.

+          AORG >6000,0
+    L1    B    @L3      ; OK
+          B    @L2      ; error: different bank

+          AORG >6000,1
+    L2    B    @L3      ; OK
+          B    @L1      ; error: different bank

+          AORG >A000
+    L3    B    @L1      ; OK, needs correct bank
+          B    @L2      ; OK, needs correct bank

+In this example, the `B` instructions in segment `A000` will both branch to `L1` or `L2`, depending on which bank is active.

+The new `XORG` directive sets the location counter to a new address but does not change the actual placement of the subsequent code segment.

+          AORG >6000
+    L1    DATA 0
+          MOV  @L1,@L2      ; moves >6000 to >8380
+          BL   @FUNC        ; branches to >8382

+    A1    XORG >8380
+    A2
+    L2    DATA 0
+    FUNC  A    @L2,@L1      ; adds >8380 to >6000
+          RT
+    A3

+The list file for this program shows that the code of `FUNC` is placed within the `>6000` segment:

+    0001                      AORG >6000
+    0002 6000 0000     L1     DATA 0
+    0003 6002 C820  54        MOV  @L1,@L2      ; moves >6000 to >8380
+         6004 6000
+         6006 8380
+    0004 6008 06A0  32        BL   @FUNC        ; branches to >8382
+         600A 8382
+    0005
+    0006               A1     XORG >8380
+    0007               A2
+    0008 600C 0000     L2     DATA 0
+    0009 600E A820  54 FUNC   A    @L2,@L1      ; adds >8380 to >6000
+         6010 8380
+         6012 6000
+    0010 6014 045B  20        RT
+    0011               A3

+`XORG` is useful for assembling code blocks that will be moved to a different memory location, e.g., scratch pad RAM, before execution.

+    * MOVE FUNCTION TO SCRATCH PAD RAM
+    INIT  LI   R0,A1        ; source address of function LI   R1,A2        ; target address of function LI   R2,A3-A2     ; length of function to copy BL   @COPY        ; fictious RAM to RAM copy routine

+Note that `xas99` cannot place `XORG` code directly into the indented target location; instead, all such blocks need to be copied manually in your program.
+For this, `XORG` assigns the real placement address instead of the location counter to its label.
+Depending on the previous segment this address may be relocatable or not.

+The `XORG` directive can be used for all `xas99` output formats and is compatible with both E/A option 3 and E/A option 5.

+The `SAVE` directive controls the output format for the image `-i` and raw binary `-b` output formats.

+          SAVE >6000,>7000   ; generate single image for >6000->6FFF

+          AORG >6000
+    MAIN  LIMI 0
+          ...
+          AORG >6100
+    SUBR  CLR  R0
+          ...

+For each `SAVE`, a binary file containing the values of the specified memory region will be generated.
+If the region contains banked memory, a separate file for each bank is written.
+Empty regions, i.e., regions in which no actual value is placed, are skipped.

+If no `SAVE` directives are provided, the `-b` command will place each segment in its own output file.
+The `-i` command will save the region between symbols `SFIRST` and `SLAST`, if present; otherwise, it generates images for each segment individually.

+The use of `SAVE` is recommended to reduce the number of generated files if `XORG` is employed.

+#### Compatibility

 The strictness option `-s` disables all `xas99`-specific extensions to improve backwards compatibility for old sources: